Business and Lifestyle Information

 How do I find business partners in Japan?

-To obtain detailed information about our services, contact BDC TOKYO
+To obtain detailed information about our services, contact BDCT TOKYO

 What taxes will I have to pay when living and working in Japan?